Candidate Guide To Writing — The Canadian Patent Agent Examination

 Failure to abide by the rules may result in a candidate being given a mark of zero (0).

-Candidates are given a 2-week period within which to request their examination materials, and have one month from the date on which examination materials are sent to request a review of their marks.
+Candidates are given a three-week period from the date that appears on the result letters to request their examination materials (examination, answer book, marking guide, and marking sheet), and have one month from the date on which examination materials are sent to request a review of their marks.

 Top Four Tips When Taking the Exam